Treaty of Chushul: History

-Zorawar Singh Kahluria, a Dogra general, who, after the conquest of Ladakh, attempted to extend its boundaries in order to control the trade routes into Ladakh under the leadership of Gulab Singh of Jammu, under the suzerainty of the Sikh Empire.
+Zorawar Singh Kahluria, a Sikh general, who, after the conquest of Ladakh, attempted to extend its boundaries in order to control the trade routes into Ladakh under the leadership of Gulab Singh of Jammu, under the suzerainty of the Sikh Empire.
 Even though Zorawar Singh's campaign to western Tibet saw some initial successes and temporally occupied parts of Tibet, the campaign suffered a major defeat at Taklakot (Purang) and Zorawar Singh was killed.
 The Tibetan forces then advanced on Ladakh, but were subsequently defeated by Diwan Hari Chand near Chushul in 1842 who was leading Dogra reinforcements coming from Jammu.
 At this time both sides decided to negotiate in order to end the Dogra–Tibetan war (also known as the Sino-Sikh war).

 On 17 September 1842, the Treaty of Chushul was agreed in Leh between the Dogras led by Hari Chand and the Tibetans, executed by an exchange of notes which embodied the duties given to each other by both parties.
 Thus, the Kashmir government had taken over the responsibility assumed by the Tibetan and Chinese authorities, and the Tibetan government also assumed the responsibility of the former.
 The Tibetan note, incorporating the concessions made by the Dogras, was handed to Gulab Singh's representatives.
 The Persian note, describing the Tibetan concessions, was presented to the Tibetan officials.
 Three versions of the treaty, including a Tibetan-language treaty in the possession of the Kashmir government, a Persian-language treaty in the possession of the Lhasa authorities, and a treaty document obtained by the agents of the Raja of Bushahr, basically matched with each other even though they had some textural variations.
 In any event, it was the duty of the Qing imperial resident (Amban) at Lhasa to report these developments to the Chinese Emperor.

 This treaty was signed within three weeks of the capitulation of the army of the Qing dynasty at Nanking (Nanjing) and the signing of the Treaty of Nanking on 29 August 1842 which ended the First Opium War.
 The First Opium War (1839–1842) was fought between the British Empire and the Qing dynasty of China following the Chinese enforcement of their ban on the opium trade, and the British defeated the Chinese by 1842 using technologically superior ships and weapons.
 The Qing dynasty, as the suzerain of Tibet, was involved in other conflicts, such as the First Opium War, and was unable to conduct a two-front war at this time.
 But the agreement reached in September 1842 brought Zorawar Singh's ill-fated yet ambitious Dogra adventure into western Tibet to an abrupt end.
 Although the Dogras sought British support during the Dogra–Tibetan war, the treaty was ultimately signed through negotiations between the primary parties.